 Making Life and Work Easier

-Matsuyama strives to create a society that provides supportive work environments for everyone.
+Matsuyama works hard to create a society that provides supportive work environments for everyone.

 The city of Matsuyama, the capital of Ehime Prefecture and the largest city on the island of Shikoku, boasts a great variety of attractions.
-Among them are Dogo Onsen, which is said to be the oldest hot spring in Japan and whose main building is designated as one of the nation’s important cultural assets, and the 400-year-old Matsuyama Castle in the city’s center, which is one of the only 12 remaining original castles in Japan.
-The neighboring Setouchi Shimanami Kaido Expressway also provides a world renowned cycling course.
-This warm-temperature city facing the Seto Inland Sea is making full-scale efforts to create an environment that is not only pleasant to live in, but also to work in.
+Among them are Dogo Onsen, said to be the oldest hot spring resort in Japan, and whose main building is designated as an Important Cultural Property, and the four-century-old Matsuyama Castle in the city’s center, which is one of the only twelve remaining original castles in Japan.
+The neighboring Setouchi Shimanami Kaido Expressway also provides a world-renowned cycling course.
+This relatively warm city facing the Seto Inland Sea is wholeheartedly working toward creating an environment that is pleasant not only to live in, but also to work in.

-Matsuyama is providing training and job-seeking support to women raising small children, single parents, and others, as well as creating opportunities for these workers to work from home.
-This is helping the development of diverse human resources, which contributes to resolving labor shortages among small and medium enterprises.
+Matsuyama is providing training and job-seeking support to women raising small children, as well as to single parents and others, additionally creating opportunities for those people to work from home.
+That helps the development of diverse human resources, which contributes to resolving labor shortages among small and medium enterprises.

 Information & Access